National Lampoon White Album

 National Lampoon White Album is an American album of humorous songs and spoken word skits.
 It was originally released as a vinyl record and cassette tape in 1980, but it was reissued and is still available as a CD.
 It was written and performed by people associated with National Lampoon magazine and its related productions.

 Most of the tracks were by comedians who were not very well known, but the track "Hollywood Gay Alliance" (which originally aired on The National Lampoon Radio Hour in 1974) featured John Belushi, Chevy Chase, and Christopher Guest.

+The cover features a recording studio filled with Ku Klux Klan members performing and recording.